 Please note that all public areas of the hotel are nonsmoking with the exceptions of certain places in the bars and restaurants.
 Some hotel rooms are also smoke free.
 Ash cans have been placed outside in some areas if you wish to step outside to smoke.
 Many hotels are making more and more rooms nonsmoking, make sure you let the hotel know you need a smoking room when you make reservations.

-If you plan to have an animal at the convention, please contact the hotel for their rules about animals in the sleeping rooms.
+If you have an animal at the convention, please contact the hotel for their rules about animals in the sleeping rooms.
 No animals are allowed in function areas, except for ADA compliant working animals.
-Service animals will be issued convention identification.

-Flyers may be posted only on the paper or cloth covered kiosks that we have provided.
+Flyers may be posted only on the paper-covered kiosks that we have provided.
 Check at the Information Table for locations.
 Do not attach anything to walls, windows, or doors.
-The hotel and/or the convention will remove any flyers found in unauthorized places.
+The hotel and/or the convention will remove any flyers in unauthorized places.

 SLEEPING IN HALLS AND STAIRWAYS